We may earn money or products from the companies mentioned in this post.

 Homemade Whole Grain Dijon Mustard

-Any of several species of plants grown for its acrid seeds and leaves, which are called Mustard Greens.
+Homemade Whole Grain Dijon Mustard is made from any number of species of plants grown for its acrid seeds and leaves, which are called Mustard Greens.
 The mustard plant belongs to the same family as broccoli, Brussels sprouts, collards, kale and kohlrabi.
 Down through the centuries it has been for culinary as well as medicinal purposes.
 There are major types of mustard seed, white (or yellow) and brown (or Asian).

 White Mustard Seeds